hepnn/McDonalds-Tasty-Crush/README.md

 1. Capture full device screen
 2. Crop it to the grid's size
-3. Convert the RGB images to greyscale
+3. Convert the RGB images to greyscale and apply histogram equalization
 4. Use OpenCV to match given template assets with the game board items
 5. Use brute force to find the best move (this should be improved)